hfkang/ece353notes/Lecture 28 - 2.md

 - numberOfUsers (parent/children)
 - currentPosition

-PCB's fileDescriptor is the perprocess open file table.
+PCB's fileDescriptor is the index to an entry in a per-process open file table.

 *Why do multiple processes point to same open file?*
 When we fork a process, the open files must be shared with the child, including the current position the parent was at.